Zik-Tech/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-more on arrays strings and function
+0x06.
+C - More pointers, arrays and strings